date: Sept. 10, 2014

-There has not been much help from members at the sports shows when we set up the display, and put it back into the trailer.
+There has not been much help from members at the sports shows or the convention, when we set up the display, and put it back into the trailer.
 We need you to support the association by showing up and helping.
 Usually, there has been only 3, sometimes 4, of us setting up and putting it back into the trailer.
 We cannot continue the MFZTA attendance at sports show if we do not have members showing up, especially when taking the display down.

 WE NEED HELP !!

 The beaver season in northern Mn. was extended and ended on May 15.

 Despite what you read, and who you listen to, the extension was granted due to flooding and safety issues, caused by beaver, on highways and roads and ditches.
 County road officials requested the extension, and the DNR granted it.

 Beaver will be trapped all summer by a private firm.
 Contracts with a lot of northern counties are in place again for this summer (2014).
 These contracts allow the trapping company to remove beaver and dams up to 20 miles upstream from where the creek/river cross the road or highway.
 They can remove a maximum of 5 dams upstream from the trouble spot.
 The contract (2014) for St. Louis County has been increased to over $60,000 for nuisance beaver trapping and, two county employees are assigned to clean out culverts in addition to the trapping.
 As a taxpayer in St. Louis county, I am alarmed at the waste of money.

 Don't believe for one minute that the beaver are getting a rest from trapping during the summer; they are being trapped hard and many miles up each creek or stream or river. (there is more information in this column, just scroll down.)

 Wild rice managers consider beaver as vermin, and they eradicate them regularly.